 Plus, if you’re registered with USAW, they’ll provide secondary insurance coverage for both competitions and training.
-That’s a big deal: it’s just 199 dollars per year for the entire club, and as long as the members register with USAW (fifty dollars per year), they’re even covered if they wind up training in your garage.
+That’s a big deal: it’s just 199 dollars per year for the entire club, and as long as the members register with USAW ($69-$99 dollars per year depending on if they’re youth, junior, or senior), they’re even covered if they wind up training in your garage.

 How Do I Know If My College Will Even Let Me Start a Club?

 First, you want to check with your student union to see their policies and procedures for campus clubs.
 One of their first questions will be about insurance, which USA Weightlifting provides in exchange for the aforementioned membership fees.

 “Usually after being listed as a student organization, you can apply for student funding,” says Brad Suchorski, USAW’s Membership Manager.
 “Each university is different on that, but some will give money from the university to the club, even if they wind up training off site.”

 Next, you need to file a Club Constitution with your student union.
 A constitution establishes the goal of the club and explains the steps in becoming a member, and it is the foundation on which you build your future.
 You can ask for a sample constitution when you apply for membership with USAW.

 A previous Texas A&M Weightlifting Team, via Facebook.

 It’s smart to have an estimate of how many people are interested before you start worrying about the bigger picture.
 A club can easily start with six people.